mttmantovani/thesis-pandoc-markdown/source/cps.md

 |V_{NR}|^2$, where $\rho_L$ and $\rho_R$ are the density of states in the leads
 at the Fermi level, assumed constant.
 The resonators have quality factors
 $Q_\alpha = \omega_\alpha / \kappa_\alpha$, where $\kappa_\alpha$ is the cavity
 decay rate.
-To fulfill the sequential-tunneling and the low-damping regime, we must ensure the conditions $\Gamma_\alpha \ll \{\Gamma_S; k_B T\}$ and
+To fulfill the sequential-tunneling and the low-damping regime, one must ensure the conditions $\Gamma_\alpha \ll \{\Gamma_S; k_B T\}$ and
 $\kappa_\alpha \ll \{\omega_\alpha; k_B T\}$, where $T$ is the environmental temperature of the fermionic and bosonic reservoirs.
 Labeling with $|i\rangle$ the eigenstates